alanshaw/go2ts/README.md

 Note:
 * `chan T` is converted to `AsyncIterable<T>`.
+* Interfaces are converted to `any`.
+* `struct` methods are NOT converted, but `Converter.ConfigureFunc` can be used to create method declarations.
+* Recursion is NOT supported.
+* By default:
     * Assumes functions/methods are async so return values are all `Promise<T>` and errors assumed to be thrown not returned.
+    * `context.Context` in function parameters is ignored.
     * If a function returns multiple values they are returned as an array.
-* `context.Context` in function parameters is ignored.
-* Recursion is NOT supported.
-* Interfaces are converted to `any`.
-* `struct` methods are NOT converted, but `Converter.ConvertMethod` can be used to create method declarations.

 ## Install